-Associate Degree and Diploma Program Available
+Bachelor Degree, Associate Degree, and Diploma Programs Available

-Midstate College offers two programs in the Health Information Technology department for students interested in pursuing careers in health care, but working with physicians, nurses, lawyers, administrators and executives, rather than directly with patients.
+Midstate College offers three programs in the Health Information Technology department for students interested in pursuing careers in health care, but working with physicians, nurses, lawyers, administrators and executives, rather than directly with patients.